NBA Hall of Fame

 Known for his toughness and scoring flair, McDermott helped popularize professional basketball during its formative years.
 His dominance and impact on the early professional game earned him induction into the Naismith Memorial Basketball Hall of Fame in 1988.

-McDermott's Awards & Records
+McDermott's Awards & Honors

 • 4× NBL Most Valuable Player (1943–1946)